Pymetheus/The-Briscola-card-game/README.md

 | Queen 	| 3 points |
 | Jack 	| 2 points |

-A maximum of 120 can be achieved.
+A maximum of points 120 can be achieved.

 ### Gameplay: